du82/unfathoming/content/archive/2024/about-me.md

 I have a cat named Scout.
 I found him outside in the freezing cold when I went to let my dog out.
 The dog ran over and sniffed a pile of snow which I thought was odd, so I ran over in the snow (barefoot of course) and found a scrawny kitten, only a week or two old, freezing to death.
 I brought him back to life and he's been my companion for a few years now.

 ## Social media usage
 I don't use social media.
-None at all {% sidenote "I really [hate Discord](/archive/2024/the-tragedy-of-discord) with a passion" %} due to the destruction of mental wellbeing that's resulted from its use.
+None at all{% sidenote "I really [hate Discord](/archive/2024/the-tragedy-of-discord) with a passion" %} due to the destruction of society's collective mental wellbeing that's resulted from its use.
 I am [against social media](/archive/2024/against-social-media) and if you find people claiming to be me on Reddit or whatever, they are liars.

 ## Fun facts or quirks
 I struggle with insomnia, often finding myself caught in that [liminal space](/archive/2024/liminal-spaces) between alertness and exhaustion.
 During these nocturnal hours, I often write code, chat with people on Dread, and occasionally dictate thoughts into [Obsidian](https://obsidian.md) which form the basis of these blog posts.
-It's become my creative outlet for those twilight moments when my mind refuses to quiet but lacks the focus for more demanding tasks.

 ## Cultural background